ddnexus/pagy/docs/migration-tips.md

 #### Search and replace in the Controllers

-In the controllers, the occurency of statements from legacy pagination should have a one-to-one relationship with Pagy pagination, so you should be able to go through each of them and convert them quite easily.
+In the controllers, the occurency of statements from legacy pagination should have a one-to-one relationship with the Pagy pagination, so you should be able to go through each of them and convert them quite easily.

 Search for keywords like `page` and `paginate` statements and use the `pagy` method instead.
 For example: